jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-3-integral-transforms.md

 u(x, t) = \int_{-\infty}^{\infty} G(x - y, t) f(y) \, dy = \frac{1}{\sqrt{4\pi t}} \int_{-\infty}^{\infty} e^{-(x-y)^2/(4t)} f(y) \, dy.
 $$

 This convolution represents the superposition of fundamental solutions, each corresponding to an initial point source.

-**Key Insights:**
-- The heat kernel $G(x, t)$ is the Green's function for the initial-value problem.
-- The convolution formula is a manifestation of linearity and translation invariance.
-- The Gaussian form reflects the diffusive nature of the heat equation.
+The heat kernel $G(x, t)$ serves as the Green's function for the initial-value problem, providing the fundamental building block from which all solutions can be constructed.
+The convolution formula is a manifestation of both linearity and translation invariance of the heat equation: the response to an arbitrary initial distribution is simply the superposition of responses to point sources.
+The Gaussian form of the kernel reflects the diffusive nature of the heat equation, with the width growing as $\sqrt{t}$ as information spreads from the initial location.

 </details>